subedigaurav/dct-image-steganography/readme.md

 Launch the Application by running *MainWindow.java* located in the *src* folder.

+## Limitations
+1. The input image must have dimensions divisible by 8.
+This is because the MCU used for frequency domain transformation is of size 8x8.
+2. The imput image should be Baseline JPEG.
+Progressive JPEGs are not supported.

 ## Acknowledgements
 I would like to thank all the professionals in the field for their contribution.
 I am grateful to the maintainers of the following libraries: